jessewaites/piratebroadcast.github.io/_posts/2016-06-22-embedding-interactive-ruby-snippets-into-web-pages.md

 to do this because browsers only understand HTML, CSS, and Javascript.</p>

 <p>With this new javascript plugin called <strong>klipsify</strong>, I can now
 run interactive Ruby snippets in the browser.
-Let's take a tour...</p>
+Let's take a tour... (*Note: As of now this only works on non-mobile devices.*)</p>

 <pre><code class="language-klipse-eval-ruby">[9,8] * 2